 I graduated in Musicology with a dissertation on music and politics in the Middle Ages.
 In this era, buskers and storytellers lived their life wandering from town to town.
 They had no master to sing the praises of in their compositions.
 They were free in their songwriting and often their music was full of invectives against the governments of the time who exploited and subjugated the weakest classes.
 People listened and learned.
 Their songs helped to spread the first primordial cores of social demands.
 The street was their social network.
 I have no intention of comparing myself to them, but their work always fascinated me.
 I write instrumental music and I do not send messages, I can move some of the people listening, but I like the idea of the street being the place for sharing music, not by taking up a guitar, but leaving a CD.

-If you want to distribute a CD, send me a message on contacts.
+If you want to distribute a CD, send me a message on my Instagram page.

 Rocco Granata